mlb2251/stitch-artifact/README.md

 - Claim 2: <1 GB
 - Claim 3: <1 GB
 - Claim 4: 50 GB (we provide full logs of a successful 20 hour run of this ablation study as an additional alternative)
-- Claim 5: 20 GB (we provide full logs of successful runs)
+- Claim 5: 20 GB (we provide full logs of successful runs of this prototype system)

 ## VM Setup

 Download the `.ova` VM image from the artifact Zenodo link.

-Download VirtualBox 6 and import the file with `File > Import Appliance`, **and be sure to adjust the allocated Memory and CPUs as appropriate**: see the "Memory Requirements" section above - the defaults are *not* enough to run every experiment.
+Download VirtualBox 6.1 (tested on 6.1.38), import the `ova` file with `File > Import Appliance`, **and be sure to adjust the allocated Memory and CPUs as appropriate**: see the "Memory Requirements (RAM)" section above - the defaults are *not* enough to run every experiment; also note that 8 cores are necessary if you want to re-run DreamCoder baselines (given as an Appendix) but the rest of the experiments are fine on 1 core.
+4GB of memory and 1 CPU is enough to run all of the primary experiments, and more is only needed if you opt out of using the logged versions of ablation experiments (Claim 4) and prototype (Claim 5) experiments which are less central to the paper.
+We have provided instructions for reproducing everything in addition to the logs though, if resources are available.

 VM Info:
 - Ubuntu 20.04